wader/bump/README.md

 where `filter` is either in the form `name:argument` like `re:/[\d.]+/`, `semver:^4` or a shorter form like `/[\d.]+/`, `^4` etc.

+A configuration must have exactly one `PIPELINE` but can have multiple `REGEXP` by have additional configuration lines for the same name but by leaving out or specifying the exact same pipeline again.

 ### Bumpfile

 Default `bump` looks for a file named `Bumpfile` in the current directory.